Upper Sannian dialect

 The Upper Sannian dialect (Надсянський говір) is one of the dialects of the Ukrainian language, spoken in the Sian Lowland along the border with Poland.
 Historically spoken well within Poland, most of its speakers were deported to the Soviet Union as part of Operation Vistula.
 The dialect is part of the Intangible Cultural Heritage of Ukraine since 23 December 2022.
 It is part of the Galician–Bukovinian dialect group of the Southwestern Ukrainian dialects.

+Geography

 The Upper Sannian dialect is among the most archaic dialects of Ukrainian, and is influenced by several influences from Polish, Czech, Romanian, and Hungarian, owing to its location.
-Prior to Operation Vistula, the dialect's borders were the Strwiąż and the village of Halychany.
+Prior to Operation Vistula, the dialect's borders were the Strviazh and the village of Halychany.
 Since Operation Vistula, many of its features have been lost.
 It may still be spoken as far south as Dobromyl.